Developer-Yogeshwaran/A-Yogeshwaran-Resume/README.md

 </p>

 ---

-## 🚀 Career Objective

-A passionate and motivated Computer Science (AI & ML) student with strong foundation in **Java Development, Artificial Intelligence, Machine Learning, and Python Programming**.

-Certified in **IBM Generative AI** and **Google Digital Marketing**, with hands-on experience in AI-driven applications.

-Seeking internship opportunities to apply problem-solving skills, gain exposure to enterprise technologies, and contribute to innovative, scalable solutions.
+## 👨‍💻 About Me

+I am a passionate and dedicated Computer Science student from Sethu Institute of Technology.
+I have strong interest in Software Development and Artificial Intelligence.
+I enjoy solving logical problems and building real-world applications.

+I am currently seeking internship opportunities to enhance my technical and practical skills.

 ---

 ## 🎓 Education